DarlanSchwartz/Electron-Boilerplate/readme.md

 npm run watch
 ```

-Run this to run the project on a native window
+Run this to open the project on a native window
 ```bash
 npm start
 ```